tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Module Relationship

-The TE YANG module, defined in the 'ietf-te', provides device-independent building blocks that are agnostic of specific technologies or control plane instances.
+The TE YANG module 'ietf-te' provides device-independent building blocks that are agnostic of specific technologies or control plane instances.
 The TE device YANG module, defined in the 'ietf-te-device', augments the 'ietf-te' YANG module as illustrated in